Imaginary projections of polynomials

 We recall some basic statements about amoebas, see \cite{fpt-2000,gelfand-1994,genus1}.
 For a Laurent polynomial $f \in \C[\mathbf{z}]$, the amoeba $\mathcal{A}(f)$ is a closed set.
 The complement of $\mathcal{A}(f)$ consists of finitely many convex regions, and these regions are in bijective correspondence with the different Laurent series expansions of the rational function $1/f$.
 The number of components in the complement of an amoeba is bounded from above by the number of lattice points in the Newton polytope of $f$ and bounded from below by the number of vertices of the Newton polytope of $f$.

-For coamoebas, it has been conjectured that the number of connected components of the closure of $co\mathcal{A}(f)$ is bounded by $n!\vol\New(f)$ where $\vol$ denotes the volume, see \cite{forsgard-diss} for more background as well as a proof for the special case $n=2$.
+For coamoebas, it has been conjectured that the complement of the closure of $co\mathcal{A}(f)$ contains at most $n!\vol\New(f)$ connected components, where $\vol$ denotes the volume, see \cite{forsgard-diss} for more background as well as a proof for the special case $n=2$.
 One can also consider amoebas and coamoebas of arbitrary varieties rather than of hypersurfaces alone, see, e.g., \cite{theobald-de-wolff-approximating}.